-PSHE (Personal, Social and Health Education) teaches children to value themselves, to begin to develop personal values and to be aware of, and respond to, the needs of others.
-Through PSHE we aim to help equip pupils with the knowledge, skills and understanding they need to lead confident, healthy and independent lives and to become informed active, responsive citizens.
+PSHE teaches children to value themselves, to begin to develop personal values and to be aware of, and respond to, the needs of others.
+We aim to help equip children with the knowledge, skills and understanding they need to keep themselves safe, leading healthy, independent lives.
+Through PSHE, children will have the opportunity to become informed, active and responsive citizens.

 It is taught through: